 An introductory course in the fundamentals of drawing.
 The class will be based in experience and observation, exploring various techniques and media in order to understand the basic formal vocabularies and conceptual issues in drawing; subject matter will include still life, landscape, interior, and figure.
 Weekly assignments, weekly critiques, final portfolio.
 Two three-hour sessions per week.

 Limited to 20 students.
 Fall and spring semesters.
-Resident Artist Gloman and Visiting Lecturer Culhane.2016-17: Offered in Fall 2016
+Resident Artist Gloman and Visiting Lecturer Culhane.2016-17: Offered in Fall 2016 and Spring 2017

 (Offered as HIST 242 [USP], ARCH 242, and AHRA 133) Using architecture, artifacts, visual evidence and documentary sources, the course examines social and cultural forces affecting the design and use of domestic architecture, home furnishings, and domestic technology in the eastern United States from 1600 to 1960.
 In addition to providing a survey of American domestic architecture, the course provides an introduction to the study of American material culture.
 Field trips to Historic Deerfield, Old Sturbridge Village, Hartford, Connecticut, and sites in Amherst form an integral part of the course.
 Two class meetings per week.